letsencrypt/ct-woodpecker/README.md

 `ct-woodpecker` pokes holes in logs.
 It is a tool for monitoring a [Certificate Transparency][ct] log for operational problems.

+Get started by [running a full example environment in Docker](#quick-start) with one command.

 ## About

 `ct-woodpecker` is designed primarily for helping log operators maintain insight into the stability and performance of their logs.
-It is not a complete stand alone monitoring solution and is instead designed to integrate with [Prometheus][prometheus], [Grafana][grafana], and [AlertManager][alertmanager].
+It is not a complete stand-alone monitoring solution and is instead designed to integrate with [Prometheus][prometheus], [Grafana][grafana], and [AlertManager][alertmanager].

-`ct-woodpecker` plays some parts of both the "Monitor" role and the "Submitter" role described in [RFC 6962 Section 5][rfc6962sec5].
-It is not designed to fulfill the full role of an independent monitor or auditor.
+`ct-woodpecker` plays some parts of both the "Monitor" role and the "Submitter" role described in [RFC 6962 Section 5][rfc6962sec5] but is not designed to fulfill the complete role of an independent monitor or auditor.

-As a Monitor, `ct-woodpecker` fetches the current STH from a log at a regular interval and emits Prometheus stats related to the STH age, the fetch latecy, any errors that occur getting the STH or validating the signature.
+As a Monitor, `ct-woodpecker` fetches the current STH from a log at a regular interval and emits Prometheus stats related to the STH age, the fetch latecy, and any errors that occur getting the STH or validating the signature.
 `ct-woodpecker` will also emit similar stats produced validating consistency proofs between the current STH and the previous STH.